 Stop 2: Stiniva Cove

 A quick stop at what’s been called Europe’s most beautiful beach.
-Despite being small and narrow, it’s famed for its dramatic cliffs and clear waters—perfect for a quick swim or photo.
+Despite being small and narrow, it’s famed for its dramatic cliffs and clear waters—great for a quick swim or photo.
 The 40-minute visit usually leaves travelers with enough time to soak in the scenery.

 Stop 3: Budikovac Island